QuickBase/interview-demos/fullstack/expense-requests/README.md

 **Real auth / login?** Not required.
 A user picker, request header, or query parameter is fine.

-**File uploads, receipts, notifications, tax, currency conversion?** These are out of scope.
+**File uploads, receipts, notifications, tax, currency conversion?** Not required — but if any of these interest you, feel free to add one and mention it in `NOTES.md`.

 **A validation library?** Using one is acceptable; the server must still enforce the rules.

-**A data-grid library?** Not needed.
-The focus is on the rules, the workflow, and the API.
+**A data-grid library?** Not necessary — the focus is on the rules, the workflow, and the API.
+A simple list/detail/form UI is plenty, but a richer one is fine if you'd like.

 **Didn't finish?** Note what you would do next in `NOTES.md`.